 What an interesting question.
 Here is some info on just that.

 Remember, everyone's experience and perspective on this is different.
+When you've heard from one Trans person, you've heard from one Trans person.
 Don't make sweeping judgments.

 Click here for information on Creative Commons licenses outside the United States.